puppeteer/puppeteer/docs/api/puppeteer.target.md

 # Target class

+Target represents a [CDP target](https://chromedevtools.github.io/devtools-protocol/tot/Target/).
+In CDP a target is something that can be debugged such a frame, a page or a worker.

-### Signature:
+### Signature

 ```typescript
 export declare abstract class Target
 ```

-Target represents a [CDP target](https://chromedevtools.github.io/devtools-protocol/tot/Target/).
-In CDP a target is something that can be debugged such a frame, a page or a worker.

 ## Remarks